n30dyn4m1c/crt-turtlesoup-ea/README.md

 ---

+## ⏰ When to Run

+- **M15**: Continuously during active sessions
+- **H4**: NY time – 1 AM, 5 AM, 9 AM or PM
+- **Daily**: At the start of the trading day
+- **Weekly**: Mondays after weekly open
+- **Monthly**: First calendar day of the month

+---

 ## 📸 Screenshot

 ![Turtle Soup Alert](screenshot.png)

 ---

+🎓 Lessons Learned

+- 3-candle CRTs are easier to encode.
+Multiple candle CRT setups will need additional logic
+- Size of the range candle needs to be big
+- Backtest on demo first for at least a week
+- Filter out only high quality CRT & TS setups, ignore low quality setups
+- Consider removing instruments with large spread
+- Consider first entry above/below range candle high/low, and second entry above/below current candle open
+- Turtle soup candle should not reach more than 50% of range candle, then it is invalid

+---

 ## 🎯 Future Improvements

-- ⏱️ Timed trigger: H4 scans only during first 30 min of each candle
+- Timed trigger: H4 scans only during first 30 min of each candle
-- 🧠 Filter: Require TS body < 50% of range body
+- Filter: Require TS body < 50% of range body
-- 📈 Expand logic to multi-candle range breaks (2–5 bars)
+- Expand logic to multi-candle range breaks (2–5 bars)
-- ↔️ Same-direction Turtle Soup (e.g. bullish candle + bullish wick)
+- Same-direction Turtle Soup (e.g. bullish candle + bullish wick)
-- 🚫 Prevent duplicate alerts using per-symbol memory
+- Prevent duplicate alerts using per-symbol memory
-- 🔀 Merge timeframes into one EA with toggle switches
+- Merge timeframes into one EA with toggle switches
-- 📊 Add dashboard with HTMX-style signal display
+- Add dashboard with HTMX-style signal display
-- ✉️ Push/email/mobile notifications
+- Push/email/mobile notifications
-- 🤖 Add trading logic with SL/TP and lot sizing
+- Add trading logic with SL/TP and lot sizing

 ---